awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

     "archived":false}
    ```

-1. After you've added items, they're displayed in the table.
+1. After you add items, they're displayed in the table.
 You can archive an active
    item by selecting the **Archive** button next to the item.

     ![Work item tracker with items](images/item-tracker-all-items.png)